kristianeo/QuizGonk/README.md

 - **Interactive Terminal UI**: Beautiful curses-based interface with box drawings and arrow key navigation
 - **Multiple Quiz Modes**: Choose from specific game categories or take a mixed quiz with random questions
-- **Review System**: Detailed review of incorrect answers with correct/incorrect indicators
+- **Review System**: Review of incorrect answers with correct/incorrect indicators

 ## 🛠️ Technologies Used